k2view-academy/K2View-Academy/articles/19_Broadway/19_broadway_flow_stages.md

 ### Elseif Stage Condition

-Starting V8.0 you can define **elseif** conditions.
-When a Stage is split into several stages on the same dependency level, you can define the **elseif** logic by adding a Stage condition and marking the same stage as **else**.
+Starting from V8.0, you can define **elseif** conditions.
+When a Stage is split into several Stages on the same dependency level, you can define the **elseif** logic by adding a Stage Condition and marking the same stage as **else**.
 The conditions of all Stages of the same level will continue to be evaluated top -> down, by the following rules:

 * Start from evaluation of all Stages with condition only (and no **else**).
 * If none of them is true, evaluate all Stages with **else** and a condition, in a top -> down order.